 | Sunday | Rest or very light movement |

 Joining a local boxing gym, MMA class, or fitness boxing studio adds accountability.
-It also gives you outside correction, which matters because self-coached shadowboxing can drift into comfortable habits.
+It also brings outside correction, which matters because self-coached shadowboxing has a tendency to drift into comfortable habits that feel fine but don’t actually improve.

-Video review adds another layer.
-Watch for 3 things only: balance after punches, hand return, and foot position.
-More than that becomes a film study rabbit hole.
+Video review adds another layer worth using.
+Watch for three things only: balance after punches, hand return, and foot position.
+Adding more than that tends to turn into a film study session that lasts longer than the workout did.

 Closing Thoughts

-Flow in shadowboxing is built through repetition, awareness, and cleaner movement under fatigue.
-It doesn’t arrive all at once.
-Usually, the first change is small: the feet stop tangling, the shoulders loosen, the jab comes back faster, or the body stops needing a full reset after every combination.
+Flow in shadowboxing gets built through repetition, attention, and cleaner movement under fatigue.
+It doesn’t arrive all at once — usually the first change is small.
+The feet stop tangling.
+The shoulders loosen.
+The jab comes back faster.
+The body stops needing a full reset after every combination.

-Shadowboxing remains one of the most accessible tools in boxing because it strips training down to movement quality.
+Shadowboxing stays one of the most accessible tools in boxing because it strips everything down to movement quality.
 No bag.
 No pads.
 No partner.
-No excuse hiding inside equipment.
+Nowhere for bad habits to hide.

-The smoothest athletes make it look effortless, but that’s the trick.
-Muhammad Ali’s glide, Floyd Mayweather Jr.’s defensive rhythm, Lomachenko’s angles, and the clean movement seen in good American boxing gyms all point back to the same uncomfortable truth: flow is practiced slowly long before it looks fast.
+The smoothest athletes make it look effortless, but that appearance is the result — not the starting point.
+Muhammad Ali’s glide, Floyd Mayweather Jr.’s defensive rhythm, Lomachenko’s angles, and the clean movement in good American boxing gyms all trace back to the same uncomfortable reality: flow gets practiced slowly, for a long time, before it ever looks fast.

-A few mindful rounds each week can change how you move.
-Not overnight, and not in some perfect straight line.
-But after enough honest rounds, the body starts to connect the pieces without asking permission first.
+A few mindful rounds each week can shift how you move.
+Not in a straight line, and not on any particular schedule.
+But after enough honest rounds, the body starts connecting the pieces without needing to think through each one first.